pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - X ACC, X Speed, Bliz (TB/Bliz), Bliz, TB, EQ, EQ, Horn Drill

 ## Victory Road
-- Optional Safety: Pickup the Full Restore [here](http://gunnermaniac.com/pokeworld?map=194#26/7)
+- Optional Safety: Pick up the Full Restore [here](http://gunnermaniac.com/pokeworld?map=194#26/7)

 ## E4
-- Don't extra pokes deposit unless you have no more revives
+- Don't deposit pokes unless you have no more revives

 **Lorelei:**
 * Dewgong:
 	- Swap to the Bird turn 1
 	- Swap back to Nido and X ACC then HD
-	* HD all remaining Pokes
+	- HD all remaining Pokes
 - Before Bruno use an Elixer

 **Bruno:**